docker-library/docs/debian/README.md

 # About this image

-The `debian:latest` tag will always point the latest stable release (which is, at the time of this writing, `debian:buster`).
-Stable releases are also tagged with their version (ie, `debian:9` is an alias for `debian:stretch`, `debian:8` is an alias for `debian:jessie`, etc).
+The `debian:latest` tag will always point the latest stable release.
+Stable releases are also tagged with their version (ie, `debian:11` is an alias for `debian:bullseye`, `debian:10` is an alias for `debian:buster`, etc).

 The rolling tags (`debian:stable`, `debian:testing`, etc) use the rolling suite names in their `/etc/apt/sources.list` file (ie, `deb http://deb.debian.org/debian testing main`).